wso2-attic/ballerina-integrator/docs/learn/integration-tutorials/sending-a-simple-message-to-a-datasource/README.md

 #### Deploying on Docker

 If necessary you can run the service that you developed above as a Docker container.
-Ballerina language includes a Ballerina_Docker_Extension, which offers native support to run Ballerina programs on containers.
+Ballerina language includes a `Ballerina_Docker_Extension`, which offers native support to run Ballerina programs on containers.

 To run a service as a Docker container, add the corresponding Docker annotations to your service code.